 - IPI Mode In the Intermittent Pilot mode, when the unit is turned ON, it will cause spark to the pilot, light the pilot, then allow the burner to light.
-When the unit is turned to OFF, both the burner and pilot will be OFF. - CPI Mode In the Continuous Pilot mode, the pilot remains ON continuously even when the burner is turned OFF. - The pilot will shut off after 7 days if there is no activity or call for heat.
+When the unit is turned to OFF, both the burner and pilot will be OFF. - CPI Mode In the Continuous Pilot mode, the pilot remains ON continuously even when the burner is turned OFF.

 NOTE: A small toggle switch is located on a bracket that is used to switch from IPI (upward position) to the CPI (downward position).
-See Figure 31.
+See Figure 33.